Yathartha22/quotesBot/README.md

 - Clone the repo.

-- Run the spider as `scrapy crawl quotesbot` or run `scrapy crawl quotesbot -o quotes.jsons` to get a json file containing the output.
+- Run the spider as `scrapy crawl quotesbot` or run `scrapy crawl quotesbot -o quotes.json` to get a json file containing the output.